A clear plastic water bottle on a wooden surface with sunlight shadows, showing bottled water's portability.

 It has Electrolytes and other Nutrients Needed by the body

-Aside from the taste and fruity/ tropical flavor, bottled waters also contain electrolytes and other nutrients needed by the body.
+Aside from the taste and fruity/ tropical flavor, bottled waters also contain electrolytes and other nutrients the body needs.
 Electrolytes like sodium and potassium are now available in some water bottles.

 Some manufacturers also add Vitamins B and E to it.
 Drinking water with electrolytes is beneficial, especially after an intense workout, especially for long hours of exercise.